jobrunr/website/content/en/documentation/pro/priority-queues.md

 ---
 {{< trial-button >}}

 Are you processing millions of jobs?
-Do you have some high-prio jobs that need to finish fast?
-Use JobRunr queues to make sure that critical jobs cut in front of already enqueued jobs.
+Do you have some high priority jobs that need to finish fast?
+Use JobRunr priority queues to make sure that critical jobs cut in front of already enqueued jobs.

-> Note: JobRunr Pro supports up to 5 different queues.
+> **Note**: JobRunr Pro supports up to 5 different priority queues and they can be used together with the [load-balancing feature]({{< ref "/dynamic-queues.md" >}}).

 ## Usage
 ### Using the Job Annotation